North Dakota limits bathroom use for transgender people

 Burgum's office announced Wednesday that he had signed the bill the previous day.
 The measure passed the state House and Senate with veto-proof majorities.

-Dorms and living facilities controlled by North Dakota's board of higher education are affected, as well as correctional facilities for youths and adults.
+Dorms and living facilities controlled by the state board of higher education are affected, as well as correctional facilities for youths and adults.
 Restrooms and shower rooms will be designated for use exclusively by males or exclusively by females.
 Transgender or gender-nonconforming people will need to get approval from a staff member to use the restroom or shower room of their choice.

 The governor's office declined to comment on the bill Wednesday.